 Participants must have an informed choice to receive direct services in-person or via teleservices.
 Teleservices may only occur when the service plan team determines that using remote technology is the most appropriate service delivery method to meet the participant's needs (including health and safety needs) and goals.
 This determination must be based on consideration of all of the following:

-• Service delivery complies with the requirements in the service definition, ODP policies, and regulations.
+- Service delivery complies with the requirements in the service definition, ODP policies, and regulations. - 58 | Page See page 3 of this document for additional requirements that apply to all AAW-enrolled service providers.